Dhanush-Karthik/GitIntroPlaybook/README.md

 Up until this point, everything you have done is on your local system and invisible to your Remote repository until you push those changes.

-You can skip the staging step by adding `-a` to your commit code
+You can skip the staging step by adding `-a` to your commit code.
+Thiss adds all changes to all files to the staging area.

 ```
 git commit -a -m "your message"